No French Friday today, but how about falafel Friday?!

 I put a whole bunch of stuff on mine and it was YUMMY!

-So much so you cannot even see the falafel balls – trust me, they are in there and they are darn good!
+So much so that you cannot even see the falafel balls – trust me, they are in there and they are darn good!
 And oh yeah, those fries are awesome too.
-To put this in perspective, I don’t like fries much, I will eat one or two and then I am done, usually passing them on to whoever wants them, but that little bag of golden goodness?
+To put this in perspective, I don’t like fries much, I will eat one or two, and then I am done, usually passing them on to whoever wants them, but that little bag of golden goodness?
 Completely demolished!